Aideen Barry: Career

-Barry released a black and white, stop motion film about the history of Kaunus, Lithuania and its architecture, titled Klostes.
+Barry released a black and white, stop motion film about the history of Kaunas, Lithuania and its architecture, titled Klostes.
 It debuted as part of the Kaunas 2022 The European Capital of Culture.
 She designed a postage stamp for An Post in 2022.

 Barry teaches at Limerick Institute of Technology.
 She is a member of Aosdána since 2019 and in 2020 she was elected to the Royal Hibernian Academy as an ARHA.
 Her work is in the Crawford Art Gallery and the Arts Council of Ireland collections.